fuskovic/remcap/README.md

 The server binary runs on your machine and is responsible for receiving packets and outputting pcaps.

-The client binary runs on the remote target spefifying :
+The client binary runs on the remote target specifying :

 - which network interfaces to sniff
 - the amount of time to sniff